cert-orangecyberdefense/datalake-hunter/README.md

 - `-o` | `--output` : Path to file to which the list of matching inputs will be pushed to as a csv file.
 - `--quiet` : Silence the output of matched value to the stdout.
 - `--no-header` : Remove the header from the CSV file.
+- `-r` | `--rate` : Rate of false positive.
+Can be between 0.0 and 1.0.
+The lower the rate the bigger the bloom filter will be. `--save` needs to be set to save the bloom filter. [default: 0.00001]
+- `--save` : Enable saving bloom filters created from the query hashes

 ## Lookup Command